Dedicated to the 95th anniversary

 Annually, the Academy provides over 1.5 thousand courses; more than 2.5 thousand interns and 23 thousand physicians and pharmacists take training.

-Nowadays 6 academicians and 16 associate members of the NAS and AMS of Ukraine, 33 Honoured science and technology workers of Ukraine, 32 Laureates of State Prize of Ukraine in the field of science and technology, 66 Honoured physicians of Ukraine, 5 Honoured national education workers of Ukraine, 5 Honoured inventors and rationalizers of Ukraine, 5 Honoured public health workers, 2 Honoured pharmaceutical workers of Ukraine, 2 Honoured lawyers of Ukraine, 2 Heroes of Ukraine.
+Nowadays 2 Heroes of Ukraine, 1 academician of the NAS of Ukraine, 6 academicians of the NAMS of Ukraine , 3 academicians of the ASHS of Ukraine, 15 corresponding members of the NAMS of Ukraine , 3 corresponding members of the NAS of Ukraine, 33 Honoured science and technology workers of Ukraine, 32 Laureates of State Prize of Ukraine in the field of science and technology, 66 Honoured physicians of Ukraine, 5 Honoured national education workers of Ukraine, 3 Honoured inventors and rationalisers of Ukraine, 5 Honoured public health workers, 2 Honoured pharmaceutical workers of Ukraine, 1 Honoured lawyer of Ukraine work at the Academy.
 New Ukrainian scientific schools were founded by the Academy’s scientists: M. M. Amosov, Yu.
 P. Vdovychenko, I. M. Hanzha, O. A. Yevdoshchenko, Ye.
 V. Kokhanevych, Ye.
 L. Macheret, O. P. Mintser, M. Ye.
 Polishchuk, M. M. Serhienko, L. V. Tymoshenko, A. I. Trishchyns’kyi, O. O. Shalimov.

-Training of young scientists is one of the greatest tasks of the Academy.
+Training young scientists is one of the greatest tasks of the Academy.
 Being an Institute, for the first time it obtained the right to defend theses for the degree of Candidate of Medical Sciences (1963) and in 1967 – for the degree of Doctor of Medical Sciences.
-Nowadays there are 11 specialized Boards for defense of Doctor’s and Candidate’s theses in 13 specialties, including internal diseases, nervous diseases, surgery, obstetrics and gynecology, anesthesiology and intensive therapy, forensic medicine, pharmaceutics and pharmacy management, pharmaceutical chemistry and pharmacognosy, eye diseases, radiodiagnostics and radiotherapy, social medicine, stomatology, medical and biological informatics and cybernetics.
+Nowadays there are 11 specialized Boards for defence of Doctor’s and Candidate’s theses in 13 specialties, including internal diseases, nervous diseases, surgery, obstetrics and gynaecology, anaesthesiology and intensive therapy, forensic medicine, pharmaceutics and pharmacy management, pharmaceutical chemistry and pharmacognosy, eye diseases, radiodiagnostics and radiotherapy, social medicine, dentistry, medical and biological informatics and cybernetics.
 49 doctoral and 234 candidate theses have been defended within the period from 2008 to 2012; 184 postgraduate students, 380 residents, 60 masters have been trained.

 Over the last 35 years the Academy’s scientists have obtained more than 560 Copyright Certificates on inventions, some of them are licensed in the USA, Italy and other countries.